BrandonLy/coasterPhysics/README.md

 # coasterPhysics
-A website designed to teach the physics behind roller coasters Created by Sara mei Kalaoram, Jonathan Walton, and Brandon Ly
+A website designed to teach the physics behind roller coasters Website by Sara mei Kalaoram, Jonathan Walton, and Brandon Ly Animation work done by Iris Zervoulakos, Maria Gamboa, and Brandon Azar